avaneev/biteopt/README.md

 approach increases the number of acceptable solutions, and produces a smoother descent.

-In many instances candidate solution generators use the square of the random variable to obtain solution's index: this has an effect of giving more weight to better solutions.
+In many instances candidate solution generators use the squared, power'ed or logarithmic random variable to obtain solution's index: this has an effect of giving more weight to better solutions.

 With some probability, an independent, algorithmically different, parallel optimizer is engaged whose solution is evaluated for inclusion into the